alivx/ansible-cis-nginx-hardening/README.md

 Requirements
 ------------

-Since this role will install the latest Nginx package from the OS repositriy, make sure to run tihs role in fresh nginx server, this will will handle the installtion process.
+Since this role will install the latest Nginx package from the OS repository, make sure to run this role in fresh nginx server, this will handle the installation process.

-It may work if you are already install nginx in your server.
+It may work if you already install nginx in your server.

 ---
 Role Variables